keldaanCommunity/pokemonAutoChess/policy.md

 Your privacy is important to us.
 It is Keldaan's policy to respect your privacy and comply with any applicable law and regulation regarding any personal information we may collect about you, including across our website, https://pokemon-auto-chess.com, and other sites we own and operate.

-This policy is effective as of 5 October 2021 and was last updated on 5 October 2021.
+This policy is effective as of 6 March 2025 and was last updated on 6 March 2025.

 # How to request the deletion of your data?

 You can request at any time that all your data be deleted.
-To do so, please notify a moderator on the discord server or send a mail to keldaan.ag@gmail.com
+To do so, please notify a moderator on the discord server or send an email to keldaan.ag@gmail.com with the subject line 'Data Deletion Request.'
+We will process your request within a reasonable timeframe.

 # Information We Collect